WINTER/SPRING NEWSLETTER 2015

 Lakes Trip, September 2015: Following the success of the 2014 trip, we will return to Keswick for the week Friday September 11th to 18th 2015.
 The format this year worked well – so please book your own accommodation, letting Jenny know details, especially if you have spare room(s) available in self-catering properties.

-Autumn Hotel & Coach Weekend Friday 2nd to Sunday 4th October 2015, (2 nights).
+Autumn Hotel & Coach Weekend Friday 2nd to Sunday 4th October 2015, (2 nights) HF Harrington House, Bourton-on-the-Water.
 Meg has booked sole occupancy of HF’s charming ancient Country House situated in this picturesque and popular north Cotswolds village.
 There are stunning walks for all abilities, including the ‘chocolate box’ villages of Upper and Lower Slaughter, following the Windrush Valley, Stow-on-the-Wold, Sherborne and fantastic panoramic views from the hills near Chipping Camden and Broadway.
 The accommodation is in both the main house and adjacent cottages, in a mix of single and twin en-suite rooms.
 The total cost including 2 days’ evening meals, B&B, packed lunches, coach travel and gratuities is £210 per person for a shared room and £225 for a single.
 There are a few places left in twin en-suite rooms now remaining.
 To reserve a place please send a non-refundable deposit of £75 per head to Meg; (see Programme card for address).Cheques payable to Cambridge Rambling Club, please.